 Please tick the appropriate boxes below:

-Is the above named child a Baptised Catholic or have they No been received into the Catholic Church?
-Is the certificate of Catholic Baptism or Reception into the Yes No Catholic Church attached?
+Is the above named child a Baptised Catholic or have Yes No they been received into the Catholic Church?
+Is the certificate of Catholic Baptism or Reception into Yes No the Catholic Church attached?